-Who was Tutankhamun? - BBC Bitesize KS2 History: Ancient Egypt.
-King Tutankhamun - BBC Teach
+Who was Tutankhamun? - BBC Bitesize

+KS2 History: Ancient Egypt.
+King Tutankhamun - BBC

+Teach

-- Tutankhamun's father made unpopular changes when he was Pharaoh.
+- Pharaoh's were the Kings of Egypt and ruled over the land, collected taxes, enforced the law and led the army. - Tutankhamun's father made unpopular changes when he was Pharaoh.
 When Tutankhamun became Pharaoh at only 9 years old, his advisors wanted to distance him from the changes his father had made.
-He therefore changed religion back to how it was before which brought stability back to Egypt. - Tutankamun ruled as a boy only for a short time. - His tomb was discovered in tact and full of treasures in - Use photos to discuss what was found in the tomb and Howard Carter's experiences discovering the tomb
+He therefore changed religion back to how it was before which brought stability back to Egypt. - Tutankamun ruled as a boy only for a short time. - His tomb was discovered in tact and full of treasures in 1922. - Use photos to discuss what was found in the tomb and Howard Carter's experiences discovering the tomb